-This course is an imperative step forward for the former addict.
-The student learns all about their ethics, morals, responsibility and how integrity is lost and exactly how it can be restored.
+The next drug rehab course is an imperative step forward for the former addict.
+The individual learns all about their ethics, morals, responsibility and how integrity is lost and exactly how it can be restored.
 The next part is a healing process in which a person sheds his misdeeds of the past and gains relief from the trauma and guilt of those misdeeds.
-The student who no longer feels guilty about his past is able to improve choices in life by applying the basic concepts of ethics and morals moving them forward into a positive future.
-Students also learn to make better choices regarding not only their survival, but also the survival of their families, work groups, and mankind.
-This CBT drug treatment course helps to remove the student from the often self-centered focus that addiction causes and better able to become a contributing member of the family and society.
+The individual who no longer feels guilty about his past is able to improve choices in life by applying the basic concepts of ethics and morals moving them forward into a positive future.
+Individuals also learn to make better choices regarding not only their survival, but also the survival of their families, work groups, and mankind.
+This helps to remove the clients from the often self-centered focus that addiction causes and better able to become a contributing member of the family and society.

 Just because we have put down the drugs and alcohol, doesn’t necessarily mean that we have become responsible, although it is a step in the right direction.
 Responsibility, in its most basic of definitions becomes our ability to take ownership for our actions and how they affect others around us.